-Here is taking look at the most prominent Indian classical dances and their distinct attires and physical appearances.
+Here is taking look at the most prominent classical dances of India and their distinct attires and physical appearances.

 Practiced in southern India, Bharatanatyam is one of the leading dance forms of the country.
 The costume of a Bharatanatyam dancer is created on the lines of a Tamil Hindu bride.
 A vibrantly colorful sari with a pleated stitched cloth in the front that fans out during leg and knee movements is the most eye catching aspect of the attire.
 In fact, the sari is not a single piece but a combination of many cloth pieces of different varieties.
 The sari is draped in a special way, where it tightly covers the back and crosses over one shoulder with the pallav or the end of the sari held at the waist by a belt.
 The belt a jeweled accessory is complimented with jewelry on the nose, ears, neck and sometimes the head.
 The hair is tied usually in a tight bun or knot adored with flowers or the gajra.
 The ghungroos beat away to the moves as the eyes are lined for highlight.
 The hands and feet may also be painted in kumkum red powder for better viewing of the gestures and movements by the audiences.